viasync/viasync-assets/README.md

-Assets for the upcoming ViaSync website.
+Assets for the upcoming ViaSync website and service.